 I'm amazed at how long we've been doing this already.
-Long enough that Dragon is starting to demand inclusion, so in addition to Hero making the transition into second grade, we've got preschool starting up again, which will gradually ramp its way up into real school... and it doesn't take that long.
+Long enough that Dragon is starting to demand inclusion, so in addition to Hero finishing up second grade, we've got preschool starting up again, which will gradually ramp its way up into real school... and it doesn't take that long.
 My babies are growing!
-Good thing that Tigress is still acting like a babe!
+Even Tigress isn't so much of a babe anymore!

 Anyway.
 Here's an overview of what we do with Preschool and Kindergarten.
 In our home, to try to find a division between them would be artificial.
 It's just a gradual building of expectations as the munchkins grow and their capacity increases.

 This is what we're using, as of May 2014.

 Posts on Classical Education.

 Posts on LDS lesson plans.

 Happy Phonics is what Dragon sees, along with some extra games I make up.
 Or he will, soon.
 He's very close to making that first blend.
 I also use The Ordinary Parents' Guide to Teaching Reading to make sure that I don't miss anything.
 I love the games in Happy Phonics, particularly for a young learner, but the instructions could use some work.
 On the other hand, the Ordinary Parents' Guide, on its own, is so dry and dull I can hardly stand to read it myself.
 But they make beautiful music together.
 Hero's reading has taken off, and he's pretty well done with phonics.
 Yay!!!

 For a more complete review of the programs we use, look here.